 This recipe for Cheese Fondue is a creamy thick fondue as it uses a milk base instead of a broth or wine.
-Regardless how you like your fondue, give this recipe a try.
+It’s also perfect to serve over steamed broccoli or cauliflower too.
+Regardless how you like fondue, give this recipe a try.
 You just might like it!

 Making Cheese Fondue takes only moments to whip it up.
 The good news, is even if you don’t have a Fondue Pot, you can make this on the stove top in a sauce pan.